morewry/stateClasses/README.md

 	// Example Trigger Normal
 	$('tabs--tab').trigger('normal');

 It is also possible to set configuration on one element while control of the state happens on another.
-Useful to reduce redundant configurations or set a class on a parent when a child is clicked.
+Useful to reduce repetative configurations or to set a class on a parent when a child is clicked.

 	// Example delegation
 	<button data-states="delegate: #parentid">Button</button>